lawrennd/old_talks/_mlai/gaussian-processes.md

 mu_f, C_f = model.posterior_f(x_pred)
 }

-where for convenience we've defined
+\notes{where for convenience we've defined}

+$$
-$$\mathbf{A} = \left[\kernelMatrix +
+\mathbf{A} = \left[\kernelMatrix + \dataStd^2\eye\right]^{-1}\kernelMatrix_*.
-\dataStd^2\eye\right]^{-1}\kernelMatrix_*.$$
+$$

-We can visualize the covariance of the *conditional*,
+\notes{We can visualize the covariance of the *conditional*,}

 \displaycode{fig, ax = plt.subplots(figsize=(8,8))
 im = ax.imshow(C_f, interpolation='none')
 fig.colorbar(im)}

-and we can plot the mean of the conditional
+\notes{and we can plot the mean of the conditional}

 \displaycode{plt.plot(x, y, 'rx')
 plt.plot(x_pred, mu_f, 'b-')}

-as well as the associated error bars.
+\notes{as well as the associated error bars.
 These are given (similarly to the Bayesian parametric model from the last lab) by the standard deviations of the marginal posterior densities.
-The marginal posterior variances are given by the diagonal elements of the posterior covariance,
+The marginal posterior variances are given by the diagonal elements of the posterior covariance,}

 \code{var_f = np.diag(C_f)[:, None]
 std_f = np.sqrt(var_f)}

-They can be added to the underlying mean function to give the error bars,
+\notes{They can be added to the underlying mean function to give the error bars,}

 \displaycode{plt.plot(x, y, 'rx')
 plt.plot(x_pred, mu_f, 'b-')
 plt.plot(x_pred, mu_f+2*std_f, 'b--')
 plt.plot(x_pred, mu_f-2*std_f, 'b--')}

-This gives us a prediction from the Gaussian process.
-Remember machine learning is
+\notes{This gives us a prediction from the Gaussian process.
+Remember machine learning is}
 $$
 \text{data} + \text{model} \rightarrow \text{prediction}.
 $$
-Here our
-data is from the olympics, and our model is a Gaussian process with two parameters.
+\notes{Here our data is from the olympics, and our model is a Gaussian process with two parameters.
 The assumptions about the world are encoded entirely into our Gaussian process covariance.
 The GP covariance assumes that the function is highly smooth, and that correlation falls off with distance (scaled according to the length scale, $\ell$).
-The model sustains the uncertainty about the function, this means we see an increase in the size of the error bars during periods like the 1st and 2nd World Wars when no olympic marathon was held.
+The model sustains the uncertainty about the function, this means we see an increase in the size of the error bars during periods like the 1st and 2nd World Wars when no olympic marathon was held. }

 \exercise{Now try changing the parameters of the covariance function (and the noise) to see how the predictions change.